mostaphaRoudsari/ladybug-primer/text/components/Outdoor_Solar_Temperature_Adjustor.md

 The estimated solar adjusted mean radiant temperature for each hour of the analysis period.
 This is essentially the change in mean radiant temperature above added to the hourly _baseTemperature input.
 This is in degreed Celcius and can be plugged into any comfort components for comfort studies.
 * ##### mannequinMesh
 A colored mesh of a comfort mannequin showing the amount of radiation falling over the mannequin's body.
-* ##### legend
-A legend that corresponds to the colors on the mannequinMesh and shows the relative W/m2.
-* ##### legendBasePt
-The input data normalized by the floor area of it corresponding zone.
-* ##### meshFaceResult
-If 'tempOrRad' is set to True, this will be the estimated solar adjusted radiant temperature for each mesh face of the mannequin in degrees Celcius.
-This radiant temperature is averaged over the the entire analysis period. if 'tempOrRad' is set to False, this will be the total radiation on each mesh face over the analysis period.
-* ##### meshFaceArea
-The areas of each mesh face of the mannequin in square Rhino model units.
-This list corresponds to the meshFaceRadTemp list above and can be used to help inform statistical analysis of the radiant assymmetry over the mannequin.

 [Check Hydra Example Files for Outdoor Solar Temperature Adjustor](https://hydrashare.github.io/hydra/index.html?keywords=Ladybug_Outdoor Solar Temperature Adjustor)